Polaron-Polaritons in Subwavelength Arrays of Trapped Atoms: Input-output formalism including recoil

-The general result for the steady state of the system in \cref{eq.steady_state}, together with the input-output equation \cref{eq:General_Input_Ouput_Formula_k_space}, allow to obtain the output field for any value of the atomic trap frequency.
-In the limit of $\nu / \gamma_0 \rightarrow 0$ and considering motion only perpendicular to the array ($\eta_\parallel=0$), we can show analytically that this result coincides with the output field predicted by the frozen motion approximation to leading order in $\eta_z$.
+The general result for the steady state of the system in \cref{eq.steady_state}, together with the input-output equation \cref{eq:General_Input_Ouput_Formula_k_space}, allows us to determine the output field for any value of the atomic trap frequency.
+In the limit of $\nu / \gamma_0 \rightarrow 0$ and considering motion only perpendicular to the array ($\eta_\parallel=0$), we can show analytically that this result coincides with the output field predicted by the frozen-motion approximation to leading order in $\eta_z$.

-This occurs, because in both approaches an incoming photon couples equally strongly to all collective modes with $\kk \neq 0$ of the array.
+This agreement occurs because, in both approaches, an incoming photon couples equally strongly to all collective modes of the array with $\kk \neq 0$.
 In the quantum case, this appears as a constant coupling $\sim \eta_z\Omega$ to all sideband modes.
-In the frozen motion case, the coupling to $\kk \neq 0$ modes arises due to the disorder in the lattice positions.
-Since atomic displacements are sampled independently (white noise), in momentum space this results in a constant coupling strength across the Brillouin zone.
+In the frozen-motion case, the coupling to $\kk \neq 0$ modes arises from the disorder in the lattice positions.
+Since atomic displacements are sampled independently (white noise), this results in momentum space in a constant coupling strength across the Brillouin zone.